-C408.4.1.1 Equipment.
-Equipment functional performance testing shall demonstrate the installation and operation of components, systems, and system-to-system interfacing relationships in accordance with approved plans and specifications such that operation, function, and maintenance serviceability for each of the commissioned systems is confirmed.
-Testing shall include all modes and sequence of operation, including under full-load, part-load and the following emergency conditions:
+C408.4.1.1-C408.3.1 EquipmentSystem testing, EquipmentFunctional performance testing shall demonstrate the installation and operation of components, systems that heaters, piping, distribution systems, and system-to-system interfacing relationships are installed and operate in accordance with approved plans and specifications such that operation, function, and maintenance serviceability for each of the commissioned systems is confirmed construction documents.
+Testing shall include all modes and the sequence of operation, including under full load, part load and be conducted under at least 50 percent water heating load, part-load and the following emergency-conditions:

+- 1. Normal operation;

-- 1. Redundant or automatic back-up mode;
+- 2. Redundant or automatic back-up mode;

-- 2. Performance of alarms; and
+- 3. Performance of alarms; and

-- 3. Mode of operation upon a loss of power and restoration of power.
+- 4. Mode of operation upon a loss of power and restoration of power.